brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Responsive.md

 Hence with Scaffold's constraints, Column and Row display fine, even Column wants height to be INFINITE and Row wants width to be INFINITE.

-### Problem: when Parent has no constraint and Child wants INFINITE width or height
+### Problem: When Parent has no constraint and Child wants INFINITE width or height
-- E.g. Column's Constraints:
+- E.g. Column's (Parent) Constraints:
   - Height: No Constraint
-  - Width: Available width
+  - Width: Available width from screen / remaining width from parent
-- E.g. ListView's Preferences:
+- E.g. ListView's (Child) Preferences:
   - Height: As much as possible (INFINITY)
   - Width: As much as needed by children

 With no constraint on height and child wants INFINITE height, Flutter throws an Exception or out of the boundary of the screen.

+### To Fix: Add Expanded to set constraints of the Child
+- E.g. Expanded's (Parent) Constraints:
+  - Height: Actual height of the Child
+  - Width: Available width from screen / remaining width from parent
+- E.g. ListView's (Child) Preferences:
+  - Height: As much as possible (INFINITY)
+  - Width: As much as needed by children